spikespaz/search-deflector/README.md

 # Special thanks

-Thank you to [@da2x](https://github.com/da2x) and [@sylveon](https://github.com/sylveon) for the inspiration, their source code helped greatly as a reference during development of Search Deflector.
+Thank you to [@da2x](https://github.com/da2x) and [@sylveon](https://github.com/sylveon) for the inspiration, their source code helped greatly as a reference during development of Search Deflector, and [@adamdruppe](https://github.com/adamdruppe) for one-on-one help over IRC and his library, `minigui`, which makes this program's GUI possible.

 Additionally, thanks to all of the people below for reporting the first issues and providing useful information.
 These are the early-adopters, the first people to find and report the bugs, or suggest improvements.